 Georgia Career Institute's Main Campus programs in Cosmetology, Esthetics, Nail Technology and Instructor programs are licensed by the Georgia State Board of Cosmetology and Barbering, 237 Coliseum Drive, Macon, GA 31217 (478) 207-2440.
-The McMinnville and Murfreesboro Campus programs in Cosmetology, Esthetics, Nail Technology and Teacher Instruction are licensed by the Tennessee Board of Cosmetology and Barbering, 500 James Robertson Parkway, Nashville, TN, 37243 (615) 741-2515.
+The Murfreesboro Campus teaches programs in Cosmetology, Esthetics, Nail Technology and Teacher Instruction and are licensed by the Tennessee Board of Cosmetology and Barbering, 500 James Robertson Parkway, Nashville, TN, 37243 (615) 741-2515.